Posted on November 27, 2015

 This is a special guest post done in collaboration with Vadim Sherbakov who is an independent interactive web and mobile application art director and photographer based in Moscow, Russia.
 To view Vadim’s work, visit his Instagram feed and Vimeo page.

-For the past few months, I’ve been taking aerial photographs with a drone and I’d love to share some experiences and tips to help you make the most of your aerial photos.
-The primary drone I shoot with is the DJI Phantom 3 Pro quadcopter and the DJI Phantom 3 Pro quadcopter but everything I share below can be applied to many other drone models as well.
+For the past few months, I’ve been taking aerial photographs with a drone and I’d love to share some drone photography tips to help you make the most of your aerial photos!

 While the Phantom 3 camera is great, it is not without its faults.
 It can shoot 12mb RAW photos, but noise and focus are a couple of the camera’s weak points.
 Camera shake can also be a problem due wind at various altitudes but that is really unavoidable.
 To minimize these compromising factors, I always make sure to follow these 8 principles.